QubesOS/qubes-doc/user/downloading-installing-upgrading/download-mirrors.md

 List of Download Mirrors
 ------------------------

-The full list of known Qubes download mirrors is available [here][mirror-list].
+The full list of known Qubes download mirrors is available [here](/downloads/#mirrors).

 Instructions for Mirror Operators
 ---------------------------------